learn-academy-2022-foxtrot/database-challenges/postgresql-lyssa-joseph.md

 ORDER BY surfacearea DESC
 LIMIT 10

 Aggregate Functions: GROUP BY
 Which region has the highest average gnp?
 (HINT: North America)

+SELECT region, AVG(gnp)
+FROM country
+WHERE gnp > 0
+GROUP BY region
+ORDER BY AVG(gnp) DESC

 Who is the most influential head of state measured by surface area?
+(HINT: Elisabeth II)

+SELECT headofstate, SUM(surfacearea)
+FROM country
+WHERE population > 0
+GROUP BY headofstate
+ORDER BY SUM(surfacearea) DESC

-(HINT: Elisabeth II) What is the average life expectancy for all continents?
+What is the average life expectancy for all continents?

+SELECT AVG(lifeexpectancy)
+FROM country

 What are the most common forms of government?
+(HINT: use count(*))

+SELECT governmentform, COUNT(governmentform) AS total FROM country
+GROUP BY governmentform
+ORDER BY total DESC

-(HINT: use count(*)) How many countries are in North America?
+How many countries are in North America?

+SELECT region, COUNT(name)
+FROM country
+WHERE region = 'North America'
+GROUP BY region
+ORDER BY COUNT(name) DESC

+5

 What is the total population of all continents?

+SELECT SUM(population)
+FROM country

+total poplulation is: 6,078,749,450

 Stretch Challenges
 Which countries have the letter ‘z’ in the name?
 How many?

 Of the smallest 10 countries by area, which has the biggest gnp?
 (HINT: Macao) Of the smallest 10 countries by population, which has the biggest per capita gnp?
 Of the biggest 10 countries by area, which has the biggest gnp?